How to Borrow Units on Prepaid Meter

 Conclusion

-There are different ways to borrow electricity units on a prepaid meter, ranging from using a code, using a VTU platform, to borrowing from your neighbours.
+There are different ways to borrow electricity units on a prepaid meter, ranging from using a code to using a VTU platform to borrowing from your neighbors.
 However, it is important to note that the units are not free since they will be deducted from your next recharge.
 Don’t forget to borrow responsibly and use the units judiciously.

 Leave a Reply